Chromosome 1q41-q42 deletion syndrome

 - 1q41-q42 deletion syndrome

 - Monosomy 1q41-q42

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 deletion in a particular place on the long arm of one copy of chromosome 1, usually spanning several genes.
 There have been variable features described in the literature, and individuals have ranged from being mildly to severely affected.
 Features may include poor feeding in infancy; developmental delay including delayed or absent speech; and moderate to severe intellectual disability.
 Other features may include hypotonia; short stature; seizures; heart defects; structural brain anomalies (most commonly underdevelopment of the corpus callosum); genitourinary abnormalities; cleft palate; microcephaly; vision problems; hearing loss; and other abnormalities.
 Some may have characteristic facial features.
-Researchers have suggested the features are caused by disruption of several genes.
-This condition is inherited in an autosomal dominant manner; although most cases do not have a family history of this condition.Chromosome 1q41-q42 deletion syndrome is characterized by a small, but variable
+Researchers have suggested the features are caused by disruption of at least four genes.
+To date, all reported cases have represented isolated cases, occurring in families with no history of the condition.Chromosome 1q41-q42 deletion syndrome is characterized by a small, but variable

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Chromosome 1q41-q42 deletion syndrome.
 Click on the link to view a sample search on this topic.